hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Bos2Bos script
 **************

-**Bos2Bos script is not recommended to use, unless you experience problems with the installation using the other methods.** This method works, only if Braiins OS is already running on the device.
+**It's not recommend to use the Bos2Bos script unless you experience problems with the installation using the other methods.** This method only works if Braiins OS is already running on the device.

 =======================================
 Features, PROs and CONs of this method: